 There's no telling how long a mistakenly discounted fare will be on sale before it's pulled.
 It varies by how good the deal is – and how long the airline takes to catch its mistake.
 If you want to get the best deal, act fast!

 We've seen some of the best mistake fares disappear within minutes of going on sale.
 A mistake fare from Miami (MIA) to Fortaleza, Brazil (FOR) for an astounding $132 disappeared less than 30 minutes after we first saw it.
 Others have lasted close to an entire day or longer.
-Long story short, you can't count on that insane flight deal sticking around for long.
+Long story short, don't count on that insane flight deal sticking around for long.

 It may seem counterintuitive, but after buying your ticket on impulse, be patient.